 Those who are living in the United States under a J-1 visa who wish to obtain a green card may find that the rules require them to return to their home country for two full years before applying.
 This is not the case for everyone, but often this rule applies to J-1 visa holders.

-There are five grounds that can be invoked to justify getting a waiver of the Two-Year residence requirement:
+Five grounds can be invoked to justify getting a waiver of the Two-Year residence requirement:

 No Objection Letter From Your Home Government